This post covers a letter for water damage claim.

 - Your contact details

-- Supporting documents, Policy certificates, Insurance Policy Paper, photographs, repair bills, etc.
+- Supporting documents, Policy certificates, Insurance Policy documents, photographs, repair bills, etc.

 in the opening paragraph of your letter for a water damage claim introduce yourself and state the goal of your letter.
 Give the cause of the damage, the property number and location, the date of the incident, and the policy number.